MBP Appointment Policy

 Medical Biophysics has revised the appointments policy such that excellent scientists with protected research time less than the current threshold of 75% can be considered for appointment.
 Also, the previous restrictions preventing cross-appointments have been removed.
 Faculty are required to maintain a high standard of scientific excellence and are required to contribute to the department on an ongoing basis as set out in the Faculty Expectations policy.
 These expectations are now formalized such that all faculty will be assessed based on these criteria every three years.
 Renewal of status only appointments will be contingent on holding a research appointment at one of the partner research institutes, maintaining the existing standards of academic excellence, and committing to graduate education by fulfilling the duties defined in the Faculty Expectations policy.

-Medical Biophysics is unique among departments in Faculty of Medicine at the University of Toronto in that is almost exclusively composed of faculty employed by hospital research institutes and holding status-only academic appointments with the University.
+Medical Biophysics is unique among departments in the Temerty Faculty of Medicine at the University of Toronto in that is almost exclusively composed of faculty employed by hospital research institutes and holding status-only academic appointments with the University.
 A written policy for appointments was adopted in 2017 that formalized existing policy and stipulated that faculty must have at least 75% protected time for independent research to join the department.
 No similar requirement has been placed on existing members.
 In practice, this approach of evaluating the research commitment of individual faculty member based on their research institute appointment letter was problematic.
 The manner in which protected time is calculated varies between research institutes or even hospital divisions and often failed to account for administrative or other responsibilities that compete with academic activity.
 Moreover, these commitments can vary over time and presented a challenge for the department to assess on an ongoing basis.

 The previous requirements for protected research time have been replaced with a system whereby membership in the department is contingent on meeting the existing expectations for scientific excellence and on fulfilling the expectations for participation, teaching, and commitment to graduate education defined in the Faculty Expectations policy.
 In addition, we have removed the existing restrictions on cross-appointing faculty from other departments.
 The previous requirements that a faculty member demonstrate scientific excellence, lead an independent research program, and hold an ongoing research appointment that is renewable contingent on academic performance is unchanged by this policy.
 In practice, academic performance is typically only rigorously reviewed by the department at the time of appointment or when a faculty member applies for promotion.
 This limited approach to scientific review is made possible by the efforts of our partnering research institutes that review faculty on an annual basis and include MBP faculty when reviewing scientists at 3, 5, or 6-year renewal stages.
 As in the past, the decision to renew a given faculty member’s appointment will remain with the MBP department, which may choose to conduct a detailed review of academic performance as well as contributions to the department when evaluating the renewal of an appointment.